 In this tutorial we will prepare OBs for one simple example observing run.
-More cases will be added later.

-Case A consists of spectroscopy in the HK band of lensed galaxies behind the massive galaxy cluster A1689.
+The science case consists of spectroscopy in the HK band of lensed galaxies behind the massive galaxy cluster A1689.

 You follow the instructions given by ESO and find that time was allocated to your run with KMOS.
 Therefore, you decide to start preparing your Phase 2 material.